 - You can either cut bars first and then add the drizzle, or drizzle the coconut peanut butter onto pre-cut bars.
 Enjoy!

 *Recipe was also tested using all oat flour, instead of 1 cup gluten-free all-purpose flour.
-Simple process 2 1/4/ cups of of quick oats into flour consistency.
+Simply process 2 1/4/ cups of quick oats into flour consistency.
+This should yield 2 cups oat flour.
 Using all oat flour will yield a more dense texture for the bars, but it does work.
+You can also do 1 cup quick oats, 1 cup oat flour.

 **If subbing maple syrup with honey, I would recommend adding maybe 2-4 TBS of coconut sugar or dry sweetener.
 OR if you decide to leave out chocolate chips, I would also recommend adding 1/4 cup or so of dry sweetener to make up for the sweetness that comes with the chocolate.

-TO MAKE MUFFINS: If making muffins, evenly distribute batter into 12 cup muffin pan.
+TO MAKE MUFFINS: Evenly distribute batter into 12 cup muffin pan.
 Bake for 15-18 minutes, or until inserted toothpick comes out clean.

 Store bars in airtight container at room temperature 2-3 days, or in fridge up 4-5 days.